-Programme Director: Therese Drammeh
+Country director: Therese Drammeh

 Therese – or Auntie T as she is affectionately known at Riders – joined us in 2001 after retiring from the civil service.
 As country director for The Gambia, she has guided the development of an award-winning nationwide programme there.

 If you would like to discuss how Riders can support you, then please get in touch:Enquiry form